Image of Hankelow Crest

 On most Saturdays the Audlem Charity shop is open from 10:00 a.m. to 4:00 p.m.
 Check on AOL first, as the weather may affect the opening.

-There is fortnightly Bingo in Audlem Town Hall on Friday evening at 7:30 (however this will not restart until February) .
+There is usually fortnightly Bingo in Audlem Town Hall on Friday evening at 7:30.
 Check AOL to confirm the dates.

 Oceanwave Fresh Fish is usually on the car park of the Lord Combermere in Audlem every Thursday from 9:30 - 11:00 a.m.